alexcoca/gcdf1/README.md

 │   └── raw                 <- The original, immutable data dump.
 ├── docs                    <- Directory for Sphinx documentation in rst or md.
 ├── environment.yml         <- The conda environment file for reproducibility.
-├── models                  <- Trained and serialized models, model predictions, │                              or model summaries.
+├── dev_environment.yml     <- The conda environment file containing developer dependencies ├── models                  <- Trained and serialized models, model predictions, │                              or model summaries.
+Each model has its own folder (e.g., convlab_baselines) │                              and the test/dev/train subdirectories are expected in each model directory.
-├── notebooks               <- Jupyter notebooks.
-Naming convention is a number (for │                              ordering), the creator's initials and a description, │                              e.g. `1.0-fw-initial-data-exploration`.
+├── getting_started         <- Jupyter notebooks that can be run to reproduce paper results.
 ├── pyproject.toml          <- Build system configuration.
 Do not change!
 ├── references              <- Data dictionaries, manuals, and all other materials.
 ├── reports                 <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures             <- Generated plots and figures for reports.
-├── scripts                 <- Analysis and production scripts which import the │                              actual Python package, e.g. train_model.py.
+├── resources               <- Contains the MultiWOZ2.1 canonical map file (multiwoz21_canonical_map.json) and the
+│                              json file that it was generated from (multiwoz21_raw_canonical_map.json) using │                              the script scripts/preprocess_multiwoz_canonical_map.py ├── scripts                 <- This contains the get_multiwoz21_raw_canonical_map.py script
+│                              that can be used to generate a new "raw" canonical map and the │                              preprocess_multiwoz_canonical_map.py which can be used to convert the raw canonical map │                              to a format compatible with the evaluator.
-├── setup.cfg               <- Declarative configuration of your project.
+├── setup.cfg               <- Declarative configuration of the project.
 ├── setup.py                <- Use `pip install -e .` to install for development or
-|                              or create a distribution with `tox -e build`.
+│                              or create a distribution with `tox -e build`.
 ├── src
-│   └── gcdf1               <- Actual Python package where the main functionality goes.
+│   └── gcdf1               <- Actual Python package where the evaluator is implemented
 ├── tests                   <- Unit tests which can be run with `py.test`.
 ├── .coveragerc             <- Configuration for coverage reports of unit tests.
 ├── .isort.cfg              <- Configuration for git hook that sorts imports.